-Teacher Resources provides offline resources such as supplemental printouts, classroom activities, reteaching lessons, and other print materials to use in a blended learning environment.
-These offline materials correlate directly with Imagine Language & Literacy curriculum, so you can easily plan lessons or one-on-one intervention sessions around the same actionable skills that your students are practicing.
-You can also launch individual Imagine Language & Literacy activities directly from Teacher Resources.
+Similar to the functionality available in Lesson Explorer and Activity Explorer, you can play digital Imagine Language & Literacy activities directly from Teacher Resources.
+However, Teacher Resources also provides the accompanying offline resources such as supplemental printouts, classroom activities, reteaching lesson plans, and other print materials to use in a blended learning environment.
+These offline materials correlate directly with Imagine Language & Literacy curriculum so you can plan lessons or one-on-one intervention sessions around the same actionable skills your students are practicing.

-Launching activities from Teacher Resources does not initiate a student's individual sequence, nor does it add data to reports.
+- Launching activities from Teacher Resources allows you to preview the activities your students receive and/or use the activities for whole-class instruction.
+It does not initiate a student's individual sequence or add data to reports.

 The Literacy section teaches these curriculum areas:

 |Teaches students to recognize, name, and write uppercase and lowercase alphabet letters.

 |Teaches students about rhyming words, phonemes, onset-rime blending, phoneme placement, and phonemic segmentation.

 |Teaches students how to associate sounds with letters, letter blends, and digraphs.

 |Teaches students how to decode words using vowel sounds and word patterns.

 |Teaches students how to recognize and understand high-frequency sight words from the Fry Word list.

 |Teaches students how to spell words that use different word family patterns, words that contain short vowels and vowel teams, and words that begin or end with letter combinations.